sinch/sinch-java-sms/README.md

 -------

 This project is licensed under the Apache License Version 2.0.
-See the COPYING file for the license text.
+See the LICENSE.txt file for the license text.